sequana/resources/sequanix/gene_regulation.rst

     conda create --name genereg python=3.5
     source activate genereg

+**Note:** when you open a new shell, the last instruction must be called

 and install all dependencies including sequana itself::

     conda install fastqc bowtie2 bedtools samtools graphviz deeptools